 Sleeping in a cave at Ovahe Beach

-Ovahe Beach below and the cave where we slept is up above
+Ovahe Beach below the cave where we slept is up above

 Sunrise Over Ovahe Beach

-One of the most scenic landscapes of the island is of Rano Kao crater and the dramatic sea cliffs behind it.
-A great hike is to hike the entire rim of the crater on the ocean side from end to end.
-Orango is the ruins of one of the largest and most important Rapa Nui settlements on the island.
+One of the island’s most scenic landscapes is Rano Kao crater, with its dramatic sea cliffs forming a breathtaking backdrop.
+A fantastic hike involves trekking along the entire ocean-side rim of the crater from end to end.
+Nearby, Orango comprises the ruins of one of the largest and most important settlements on Rapa Nui, offering a unique window into the island’s ancient history.

 Paula looking at the Rano Kao Crater on the south end of the island by Orongo.